 The growth of data publicly available on the internet has been a boon for biological science and conservation.
 But it is also being used by poachers and dishonest collectors to locate rare plants and animals and sell them illegally for a hefty price.

 We’re arguing for regulation to require organisations to take these wider considerations into account

-The law should build on the legitimate interest balancing test, and encourage organisations to look at a wide range of interests
+The law should require risk assessments and the legitimate interest balancing test to consider at a wide range of interests